Citing a Chapter in a Multivolume in APA

 Check the Editors’ Names: When citing multiple editors, verify the spelling of their names and their order in the citation.
 If an editor’s name is hyphenated, ensure it is formatted correctly.
 This attention to detail adds professionalism to your citation.

-Consistent Formatting: Maintain consistent formatting throughout your citation.
-This includes font style, size, and spacing.
+Consistent Formatting: Make sure that all your formatting is consistent in your citation.
+This includes font size, style, and spacing.
 Ensure that the title of the series and volume is italicized, and the chapter title is in sentence case.

-Referencing Edition Information: If the work has gone through several editions, confirm that you are referencing the correct edition.
-Mention the edition number only if it is not the first edition to provide clarity and avoid confusion.
+Citing Edition Information: In case the work has had more than one edition, make sure that you cite the correct edition.
+Mention the number of the edition only when it is not the first to make things clear and prevent ambiguity.

-Include URLs for Online Sources: If the chapter is available online, always include the DOI or a stable URL at the end of the citation.
-This allows readers to easily access the source material and enhances the credibility of your reference.
+Provide URLs for Online Sources: When the chapter is available online, always include the DOI or a stable URL at the end of the reference.
+This ensures that readers can easily access the source material and adds credibility to your reference.

 Adhere to Sentence Case for Titles: When writing the chapter title and volume title, use sentence case, which means only the first word of the title, the first word after a colon or em dash, and any proper nouns should be capitalized.
 Avoid capitalizing every major word, as this is not in accordance with APA style guidelines.
 This approach ensures consistency and clarity in your citations.